 Like the iconic luxury cars that also hail from this region in north central Italy, Bologna and Emilia Romagna are the Ferraris and Lamborghinis of Italian food so the first question to ask isn't what to do in Bologna, it's what to eat in Bologna!
 You know it's true when even other Italians admit it.
-So now you know, and you have to go.
 Whether it's your first time to Bologna, or you've been there already, here are 10 Bologna foods that define Emilia Romagna, one of the most delicious regions of Italy.

 Bologna is known for its stuffed pastas, like this giant tortellini called tortellacci.
 A single sheet of pasta is typically stuffed with spinach, meat, onions and garlic, and sauteed with butter, maybe a little white wine, and flavorings like rosemary and pancetta.
 Yum!

 Americans may think mortadella looks and tastes like the Oscar Meyer bologna they grew up with as a kid.
 And they’d be half right.
 But any resemblance ends with your first bite.
 Fresh mortadella tastes porky and garlicky.
 It's delicious and unique to Bologna.

 Modena may not produce the staggering number of proscuitto hams as their Parma neighbor, but you could also argue that less quantity results in a higher quality and tastier ham.
 It's tender and porky, with just a touch of saltiness.
 Also try the fattier version known as Speck if you can - equally as tender and bursting with flavor.

 The Italians take their DOP (designated origin of protection) very seriously when it comes to food production, and it’s lucky for us.
 It takes years to age and a second to devour.
 They don't call it The King of Cheese for nothing.